hilalalhakani/Pixabay/README.md

 i created a Framework for the Network ,to seperate the network api requests  from the main app  so i could be able to use it for other targets the APIResponse is internal and inherits Decodable and mapped into a DomainObject, so any change to the BackendResponse requires only a change in the ToDomain function instead of changing the object in the whole app

-the DI Container resolves the HTTPClient to the URLSessionHTTPClient and the repositories to their corresponding objects . the host URL is injected so i could be able to change it when the environment changes (DEV-UAT-PROD).
+the DI Container resolves the HTTPClient to the URLSessionHTTPClient and the repositories to their corresponding objects .

-I used a WeakRef Object instead of using weak instances for the coordinator,which helped me test the behavior (for example using a SpyCoordinator) and as well as extracting the memory management away from the viewController

 ## Third-party Libraries

 Resolver https://github.com/hmlongco/Resolver